-Filmmaker Brion Whitford is an Ojibway who lives with the pain of advanced diabetes.
+Ojibway filmmaker Brion Whitford lives with the pain of advanced diabetes.
 In 2001, complications from the disease left him with only 50 percent kidney function and blood sugar levels that were spiralling out of control.

-Having been raised in the city, Brion grew up without knowing his culture or heritage.
-Consequently, he had little faith in traditional Native medicine and healing.
-But the more Brion's health deteriorated, the deeper his interest grew in connecting with his own culture and traditions.
+Having been raised in the city, Whitford grew up without knowing his culture or heritage.
+Consequently, he had little faith in traditional Indigenous medicine and healing.
+But the more his health deteriorated, the deeper his interest grew in connecting with his own culture and traditions.

-The Gift of Diabetes follows Brion's struggle to regain his health by learning about The Medicine Wheel, a holistic tool grounded in an Aboriginal understanding of the interconnectedness of all dimensions of life: the physical, mental, emotional, and spiritual.
-Brion also explores how the historical trauma of colonization continues to exert a negative influence over Aboriginal people's psychological and physical well-being.
+The Gift of Diabetes follows Whitford's struggle to regain his health by learning about The Medicine Wheel, a holistic tool grounded in an Indigenous understanding of the interconnectedness of all dimensions of life: the physical, mental, emotional, and spiritual.
+He also explores how the historical trauma of colonization continues to exert a negative influence over Indigenous people's psychological and physical well-being.
 Only by making peace with this fact and his own troubled past can he move forward to a healthier and better life.

 2005, 58 min 24 s

 Also available under

 November 9 to 13 2005, Columbus - USA